gabrielmfelix/Restricted-Null-Model/README.md

 7. connectance -> logical.
 If connectance of the null matrices should be either exactly (TRUE) or aproximately (FALSE) the same as the original matrix.
 Default is TRUE.

 8. byarea- > logical.
-If interactions should be drawn independently for each matrix area (i.e., in each submatrix M[ij] of M formed by all rows of module i and all columns of module j).
+If interactions should be drawn independently for each matrix area (i.e., in each submatrix M[AB] of M formed by all rows of module A and all columns of module B).
 Default is FALSE

 9. R.partitions -> vector of integers.
 Partition of rows.
 Used only if byarea = TRUE.